pioneers/PiElectrical/README.md

 4. Make a directory in each sensor's folder called SENSOR\_NAME-gerb
     * SENSOR\_NAME **must** be the exact name as the brd file
 5. Run job, and click yes to all for the polygon issue
+6. Once all the jobs are done, run `make gerb`

 ##Git Work Flow